xonq/cloci/README.md

 depending on the lineage's rate of microsynteny decay and the phylogenetic distance with which horizontal transfer occurs.

+*CLOCI* fundamentally relies on reconstructing an microsynteny phylogeny that accurately depicts divergence in gene order between genomes.
+While *CLOCI* attempts to automatically detect near single-copy gene families for reconstructing this tree, it is recommended to explicitly input these near single-copy genes using the `-f` argument referencing a file of reference genes, separated by lines.
+Ideally, these same genes would be used to reconstruct a phylogenomic tree and the microsynteny topology will be constrained to this reference phylogenomic tree via the `-c` argument in conjunction with `-r` for selecting genomes to derive the outgroup branch from.

 ### Hyperparameters
 *CLOCI* default parameters have been tuned for our initial dataset on ~2,250 fungi across the kingdom.
-These should suffice for most analyses.
+These should suffice for circumscribing homologous loci in most analyses, though the gene cluster family filtering parameters are ideally determined referencing known clusters from your particular dataset.
 By default, thresholds for all proxies of coordinated gene evolution are set to 0.
 These thresholds will vary for the type of clusters of interest and the lineage.
 I recommend compiling a dataset of known cluster reference genes, running *CLOCI*, identifying those genes in the output, determining the